dto-btn/ssc-assistant/docs/application-config.md

 ### Modifications to SPA Redirect URIS (and web Redirect URIs)

 NOTE: This is not supported by the current `az app update` CLI.
 Need to use graph API instead:
+NOTE2: This is a similar configuration to what the SP in prod is at the moment until we remove `pilot-prod`.

 [See this thread](https://github.com/Azure/azure-cli/issues/25766)